 Most hotels offer trekking all throughout Sapa's surrounding hills and valleys.
 Overnight stays are usually spent drinking and eating with the locals — a great chance to brush up on the local lingo over gecko wine.

-With so many agencies vying for your dollar, it's hard to know who will give you the best value.
-The truth is that even a reputable agency can occasionally deal out a bum tour, and even a scammer can have their good days.
-But the region is beautiful in and of itself, and the ethnic minorities don't change from tour to tour, so as long as you're not paying more than you can afford, you're liable to have a memorable trip no matter what hassles and complications arise along the way.
+Most hotels offer tours, usually run through a third party, and a handful of tour operators have a presence in town, but it can be difficult to nut out who's going to give you the best value and experience -- even a reputable agency can occasionally deal out a bum tour, and even a scammer can have their good days.
+But the region is beautiful in and of itself, and the ethnic minorities don't change from tour to tour, so as long as you're not paying more than you can afford, you're liable to have a memorable trip even if a hassle or two pops up along the way.

 Jump to a destination